ebrahemko2/WordPress/readme.md

-# Ibo Code Template Screenshots
+# Ibo Code Theme Screenshots
-I developed this wordpress template from zero.
+I developed this wordpress theme from zero.
 You can use it.

 ## Note